12 Christmas tips for dementia carers

 The use of scents can promote reminiscence and positive emotions in a person with dementia, especially when communication and understanding are affected.

-This is the perfect gift to evoke memories and help the person connect with family and friends, and young people can get involved too, helping to fill the box and guess the scents with their relative.
+This is the perfect gift to evoke memories and help the person connect with family and friends, and children can get involved too, helping to fill the box and guess the scents with their relative.

 A life story is a record of a person’s life that can trigger happy memories, create talking points and help carers get to know them as an individual.
 Ideally, they are developed with the person’s involvement, but if they are unable to help, you can create it for them.